nikolaifries/multiverse-dashboard_intelligence_health_or/README.md

 ### Configuration File

 The user must provide a JSON configuration file that tailors the multiverse analysis.
 We provide a skeleton configuration in [`config_skeleton.json`](config_skeleton.json), as well as full configuration files for each example (see [Examples](#examples)).
-Each field in the JSON file is required.
+Each field in the JSON file is required (with the exception of some subfields in the column map, see below).

 We will use the file [`config_R2D4D.json`](examples/R2D4D/config_R2D4D_2.json) from the *R2D4D* example, to explain each field.